Medication Search: Butorphanol Nasal Spray

 Butorphanol Nasal Spray

-Butorphonal belongs to the family of medications known as narcotic analgesics (pain-relievers).
+Butorphanol belongs to the family of medications known as narcotic analgesics (pain-relievers).
 It is used for the relief of moderate-to-severe acute pain.
-It works by affecting the pain centers of the central nervous system (the nerves that carry pain signals back and forth to the brain).
+This medication should only be used when other milder pain medications are not effective or not tolerated.
+Butorphanol works by affecting the pain centers of the central nervous system (the nerves that carry pain signals back and forth to the brain).
 Butorphanol nasal spray works within 15 to 30 minutes to relieve pain.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.